ericwindmill/on-the-grid/README.md

 ## Architecture and Technologies
 The project will use the following technologies:
-* Javascript will provide the main functionality (injecting the input changes into the code and rerendering)
+* Javascript will provide the main functionality (injecting the input changes into the code and re-rendering.
 * The design will use pure CSS (and obviously utilize Grid!)
 * Basic HTML elements will be inserted into the DOM based on user input.

 ## Implementation Timeline

+### Outline
+2 days to build the base functionality (Grid Playground) and two days to implelment the 'game' or test.

 ### Day 1:
 * Setup the project, node modules, and technologies.